mixmastamyk/console/docs/why.rst

 with the belt-and-suspenders crowd for several decades, and even saw use on DOS and BBSs back in the day.
 With the advent of macOS (X),
-a whole new generation of lumber-sexuals have exposed themselves(huh?) to the terminal environment and command-line
+a whole new generation of lumber-sexuals have exposed themselves(?) to the terminal environment and command-line
 *and liked it*.